hanaDemma/Change_point_analysis_and_statistical_modelling-/notebooks/README.md

 ###  Task 1 - Data analysis workflow and understanding the model and data
 ## Overview
 This task focuses on analyzing the historical Brent oil price dataset to extract meaningful insights, identify key patterns, and understand the modeling techniques used for forecasting.
-The goal is to preprocess the data, visualize trends, and evaluate different statistical and machine learning models for price prediction.
+The goal is to preprocess the data, visualize trends, and evaluate different statistical  models for price prediction.

 ## Steps: